 About AID Atlanta

 AID Atlanta, Inc. has been saving and transforming lives since its inception in 1982.
 The agency was founded as a “grass-roots” response to the devastating and fatal impact HIV/AIDS was having on the Atlanta community.
-AID Atlanta quickly began expanding to offer a broad range of services and has since grown to be the Southeast’s largest, most comprehensive AIDS Service Organization.
+AID Atlanta quickly began expanding to offer a broad range of services and has since grown to be the Southeast’s oldest, largest, most comprehensive AIDS Service Organization.
 The mission of AID Atlanta is to reduce new HIV infections and improve the quality of life of its members and the community by breaking barriers and building community.
-To this end, AID Atlanta has proven itself the leader in the fight against the AIDS epidemic in Atlanta.
+Client programs and services account for 86% of our organizational expenses.
+AID Atlanta has proven itself the leader in the fight against the AIDS epidemic in metro Atlanta.

-Primary Health Care Clinic (429 served): AID Atlanta provides primary medical care and HIV treatment regimens to those who are HIV-positive allowing patients to remain healthy longer.
-Success is demonstrated with 93% of patients having viral loads below levels of detection, significantly better than the national average.
+Primary Health Care Clinic (358 served): AID Atlanta provides primary medical care and HIV treatment regimens to those who are HIV-positive allowing patients to remain healthy longer.
+Success is demonstrated with 83% of clients having viral loads below levels of detection.
 Providing services to those most in need, those who are under- or uninsured and living very near or under the poverty level, the clinic offers primary medical care in an environment where medical providers and patients collaborate to develop comprehensive plans to achieve and maintain optimal health.
 The array of services includes: primary medical care, medications and antiretroviral therapy, ancillary services, and access to clinical trials.

 Wilmore, S., Culyba, R, Whyte, K., Carty, K. (2010).
 Reduced Viral Load Burden Among Ryan White Medical Case Management Clients in the Southeast, presented jointly by Emory University School of Medicine Southeast AIDS Training and Education Center and Fulton County Government Ryan White Part A Program (Study used AID Atlanta case managed clients to show effectiveness).